-Built in 1898, the Clocktower building was one of the many gilded wonders created in Manhattan by the architectural team of McKim, Mead & White.
+Opened in 1898, the Clock Tower Building was one of the many gilded wonders created in Manhattan by the architectural team of McKim, Mead & White.
 It was capped, as the name suggests, with a beautiful mechanical clock, the city’s largest, with “more than a dozen gears, ranging in diameter from a half inch to two feet…attached to a hammer that hourly strikes a 5,000-pound bronze bell.”

 The home office of New York Life Insurance Company until they moved uptown in 1927 to their new headquarters in Madison Square, the building housed other offices until it was purchased by New York City in 1967 for use by various municipal agencies and courts.
-But by the 1970s the clock tower itself, if not the building, had been long abandoned – in that particular New York habit of forgetting its architectural treasures – the clock itself had stopped working, the glass was broken and the clocktower had been left to molder.
+But by the 1970s the clock tower itself, if not the building, had been long abandoned in that peculiar New York habit of forgetting its architectural treasures.
+The clock itself had stopped working, the glass was broken, and the clock tower had been left to molder.

 Happily, the old clock found new life in 1979 when municipal workers Marvin Schneider, Eric Reiner, and George Whaley convinced the city to let them repair it.
-Despite having little in the way of horological experience, they succeeded and today Marvin Schneider is the city’s clock master —the first in many decades — and he still operates the now perfectly working clock.
+Despite having little in the way of horological experience, they succeeded and today Schneider is the city’s clockmaster—the first in many decades.
 Every Wednesday morning, Schneider would make a house call to the Clock Tower Building and hoist two 800-pound weights whose slow descent would power the clock for the week.
 Visitors to the art gallery could climb a spiral staircase to view the workings of the now perfectly-operating timepiece.

 Unfortunately, like so many other New York City attractions, after 9/11 the city-owned clock tower was made off-limits to visitors.
 Even more unfortunate, the Clocktower Gallery was forced to close in 2013 when the city decided to sell the building to developers.